shiyis/nlpwme/modules/1-phil-of-mind.md

 To quote him more specifically,

-> Smart believes that it is absurd that everything can be explained by the laws of physics except consciousness.
+> It was believed that it is absurd that everything can be explained by the laws of physics except consciousness.
 In this case, he identifies consciousness with the broad term "sensations".